markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/develop/environment-variables.md

 Once the generated Asset Compute project has been configured, validate the configuration prior to making code changes to ensure the supporting services are provisioned, in the `.env` files.

-To start Asset Compute Dev Tool for the Asset Compute project:
+To start Asset Compute Development Tool for the Asset Compute project:

 1. Open a command line in the Asset Compute project root (in VS Code this can be opened directly in the IDE  via Terminal > New Terminal), and execute the command: